kosmolebryce/shyft/README.md

 ----

 ### Building `Shyft` from Source
-If you'd like to build the program from source, follow these steps:
+If you'd like to contribute to the code base or build the program from source (e.g, to troubleshoot installation errors), follow these steps:

 1. Open your system's terminal.
     - **macOS**: Simultaneously press the command key and space bar to open the `Spotlight` search field.
 Type "terminal", and then select `Terminal.app`.